nolecram/my_professional_journey_Vol-1_The-Proprietary-Era-1999-to-2006/TIMELINE.md

 ## 2006

 ### Overview
-Final year of formative journey, reflection and preparation for new chapters
+Final year of formative journey at Avaya (through August 2006), reflection and preparation for new chapters

 [Timeline entries to be added]